LZeroAnalytics/thornode/docs/mimir.md

 ## Overview

 The network launched with a set number of constants, which has not changed.
-Constants can be overridden via Mimir and nodes have the ability to [vote on](../thornodes/overview.md#node-voting) and change Mimir values.
+Constants can be overridden via Mimir and nodes have the ability to [vote on](../thornodes/overview.md#node-voting) and change Mimir values. \
+See [Halt Management](./concepts/network-halts.md) for halt and pause specific settings.

 Mimir setting can be created and changed without a corresponding Constant.